Hanyusuchus: In culture

-Evidence of hostility between humans and crocodiles is not exclusive to literature either.
-One of the paratypes of Hanyusuchus, XM 12–1557, preserves seventeen chop marks, the majority of which found over the skull and one on the occipital condyle.
-The vertical chop marks are shown to be narrow but deep and some pathologies with different orientation might correspond with attacks by other people or a simple change in position.
-Another paratype, SM E1623, shows a prominent chop mark that indicates that the 4th cervical vertebrae had been bisected by a sharp weapon in a single blow (however it is deemed likely that it nonetheless took several hits to the soft tissue before the bone was split).
-The cuts to the head were interpreted to be clear signs of humans attacking the crocodiles head with the intention of killing it, while the injuries towards the back of the head (occipital condyle and cervical vertebrae) indicate postmortem decapitation, which is in line with historical reports describing crocodile heads being dried.
-The exact orientation of the chops inflicted upon the neck furthermore show that they were made with precision, aiming at a gap between the postoccipital and nuchal armor.
-The age of these specimens corresponds with the Chinese Bronze Age (Shang and Zhou Dynasty, 14th to 10th century BC), making bronze axes a likely weapon used in the attacks.
-The extinction of Hanyusuchus was likely a combination of continued habitat destruction by local farmers in combination with targeted killings supported by the government of the time.
+Evidence of hostility between humans and crocodiles is not exclusive to literature, either.
+One of the paratypes of Hanyusuchus, XM 12–1557, preserves seventeen chop marks, the majority of which are found over the skull and one on the occipital condyle.
+The vertical chop marks are shown to be narrow but deep, and some pathologies with different orientations might correspond with attacks by other people or a simple change in position.
+Another paratype, SM E1623, shows a prominent chop mark that indicates that the 4th cervical vertebrae had been bisected by a sharp weapon in a single blow (however, it is deemed likely that it nonetheless took several hits to the soft tissue before the bone was split).
+The cuts to the head were interpreted to be clear signs of humans attacking the crocodile's head with the intention of killing it, while the injuries towards the back of the head (occipital condyle and cervical vertebrae) indicate postmortem decapitation, which is in line with historical reports describing crocodile heads being dried.
+The exact orientation of the chops inflicted upon the neck furthermore shows that they were made with precision, aiming at a gap between the postoccipital and nuchal armor.
+The age of these specimens corresponds with the Chinese Bronze Age (Shang and Zhou dynasty, 14th to 10th century BC), making bronze axes a likely weapon used in the attacks.
+The extinction of Hanyusuchus was likely a combination of continued habitat destruction by local farmers, in combination with targeted killings supported by the government of the time.
 Subsequently, the crocodiles, previously native to many of the river systems feeding into the ocean, were gradually pushed into smaller and smaller habitats until their eventual extinction.
 Climate change, although factoring into the demise of many of the Asian megafauna, is not considered a major aspect of these events given Hanyusuchus survival into historic times.